-June 11 – QOR of C Contingent traveled to CFB Borden for the re-dedication of DZ Gorvad which consisted of a parachute decent from a Canadian Chinook helicopter and a quick ceremony.
+June 11 – QOR of C Contingent (with 3 RCR and 3 VP) traveled to CFB Borden for the re-dedication of DZ Gorvad which consisted of a parachute decent from a Canadian Chinook helicopter and a cairn dedication ceremony.

-June 18-19 – QOR Parachute Company held its annual Parachute refresher at CFB Trenton.
+June 18-19 – QOR Parachute Company held Exercise Pegasus Knight I, its annual Parachute refresher at CFB Trenton.
 Three parachute decents were conducted as well as a thorough parachute refreshers on all skills.

-August 6-7: QOR Parachute Company conducted Exercise Quick Rig 3 out of CFB Trenton conducting three parachute decents onto DZ Hodgson.
+August 6-7: QOR Parachute Company conducted Exercise Quick Rig II out of CFB Trenton conducting three parachute decents onto DZ Hodgson.

 5 November – The Regimental Museum holds their fifth “QOR Day at Casa Loma” which has over 1,000 visitors.